-7. Non-Eligible Investments under Measure 1
+7. Non-Eligible Investments

-The following is an indicative list of non-eligible investment under Measure 1:
+The following is an indicative list of non-eligible investment under Measure 2:

-- Purchase of land and buildings;

-- Currency exchange losses;

-- Provisional installations that are not directly related to the investment (e.g. warehouses for keeping materials for the construction)

-- Expenditures made before the launch of the call for application (the applicant should refer to Article 60 of Regulation 1305/2013 of the European Parliament and Council.
-The applicant may at his own risk initiate the implementation of the project as from the date of submission of application);

-- Income Tax and or other operational costs of the entity applying for the project, including provisions for possible future losses or debts;

-- Bank Interest;

-- Inputs which are the subject of a contribution in kind;
+- Purchase of land and buildings; - Currency exchange losses; - Purchase of means of transportation - Activities which already form part of the annual calendar will not be funded, if there is no improvement on the existing ones - Provisional installations that are not directly related to the investment (e.g. warehouses for keeping materials for the construction); - Expenditures made before the launch of the call for application (the applicant should make reference to Article 60 of 1305/2013 of the EP.
+The applicant may at his own risk initiate the implementation of the project as from the date of submission of application); - Income Tax and/or other operational costs of the entity applying for the project, including provisions for possible future losses or debts; - Bank Interest; - Inputs which are the subject of a contribution in kind;

 - Administration fees (salaries, insurance obligations and running costs);

 - Second-hand equipment;

 - Value Added Tax (except where it is non-recoverable under national VAT legislation).
-Refer to section 10 of these guidance notes.

-- Work in kind
+Grant assistance may be provided in respect of non-recoverable VAT.
+Written confirmation from the VAT Department that the project applicant is not-registered for VAT must be presented by the applicant.

+- Non-durable accessories (such as sportwear/kits and training aids such as footballs, cones etc.)

 - Statutory fines and penalties

-- Planning Authority Fees
+- Provision of bar and catering facilities

+- Works in kind